christopher-rath/Micasa/README.md

 Micasa is intended to be a photo catalogue and touch-up programme modelled after Google’s Picasa application.
 Key features to include:
-* information about the pictures will be stored in .micasa files; modelled after Picasa’s .picasa files (ASCII files)
+* information about the pictures will be stored in .micasa files (.ini structured files);
+  modelled after Picasa’s .picasa files (ASCII files)
     - timestamp .micasa updates (inside the file, just below each heading)
 * two levels of .micasa files
 	- with no file prefix the .micasa files applies to all photos in the folder